The story of a shop at the end of a row of shops – Harry Redman’s Fish ‘n’ Chips

 A Year of Culture event by National Activity Providers Association (NAPA).

-BSDC will be presenting two workshops and panel discussion on work in care homes.
+BSDC presented two workshops and panel discussion on work in care homes.
 More info

 February 9th, Durham Chinese Spring Festival New Year Celebration event